ktorio/ktor-documentation/topics/creating_http_apis.md

 ```
 {src="snippets/tutorial-http-api/src/main/kotlin/com/example/Application.kt" lines="6-11"}

-This module in turn calls the following extension functions:
+This module, in turn, calls the following extension functions:

 * `configureRouting` is a function defined in `plugins/Routing.kt`, which is currently doesn't do anything:
    ```kotlin